approov/quickstart-cloudflare_approov-worker/README.md

-# Approov Quick Start - Cloudflare Worker
+# Approov Quickstart - Cloudflare Worker

 Approov Cloudflare worker that verifies incoming requests have a valid [Approov](https://approov.io) JSON Web Token (JWT) before the request is forwarded on to your infrastructure or to a third party service.